Linuxadmn4718/Waybar-UPS/README.md

 # UPS Waybar Module

-This Waybar module provides a live battery status of both local and network enabled UPS
+This Waybar module provides a live battery status of both local and network enabled UPS along with all UPS information.

 Dependancies: yad, apcupsd

 ## Features